Healthy Homes Assessment Mohaka

 Mohaka Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Mohaka and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory throughout Mohaka and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the conformance to all Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standards that apply or will be in force to their rental properties.

-• Private landlords and property managers must make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords must make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024